COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## User Story
 In order for the user to have an accurate time/distance to get to their car and the way to get there.
 ## Tasks
+* Research Walk Navigation API methods and implement
+* Ensure Walk path is automatically updating upon movement
+* Calculate speed based on user movement ensuring if user is stationary, the walking speed is defaulted to average human walking speed (2mph)
 # 4 Elevation
 ## Effort
 Large